Shre-19-yansh/SQL-Tableau---Operations-Financial-Performance-Analysis/Case_Study_Solution.md

 <img width="657" height="142" alt="image" src="https://github.com/user-attachments/assets/ec53bc8e-67ab-469b-bda9-095409bfd7c2" />

 ### Analysis:
-- Based on the table we can observes a steady growth in the revenue every quarter which means that the company is effectively utilising the resources to increase production which in turn would increase the revenue generated.
-This allows the company to grow and scale upwards.
+- The table shows steady quarter-over-quarter revenue growth, indicating consistent business expansion across the year.
+This reflects effective scaling of operations and sustained demand, enabling the company to grow revenue sequentially.
-Even though growth is observed in every quarter, the declining growth rate suggests diminishing marginal returns on capacity expansion, it may fall below 0.
-Diagnostic analysis is required to find the reason behind this falling trend to find the reason behind this so that necessary plans can be made to tackle it head on before the next cycle.
+- Although revenue continues to increase each quarter, the declining growth rate suggests diminishing marginal gains as scale increases.
+This trend signals a potential slowdown in incremental revenue expansion and warrants further diagnostic analysis to understand capacity constraints, cost pressures, or demand saturation before the next planning cycle.

 ##	Q6.
 Determine which day of the week consistently shows the highest production volume (ActVol).
 Also check if the pattern changes across quarters.
 ```SQL